 9. Oro (dir.
 Alvin Yapan)

-If everybody who's outraged by that scene with the dog were as outraged by the murder of those four miners, I suspect we'd be a much better country.
+If everybody outraged by that scene with the dog were as outraged by the murder of those four miners, I suspect we'd be a much better country.

 10. Graduation (dir.
 Cristian Mungiu)